pkestene/ppkMHD/README.md

 ## What is it ?

-ppkMHD stands for Performance Portable Kokkos for Magnetohydrodynamics solvers.
+ppkMHD stands for Performance Portable Kokkos for Magneto-HydroDynamics (MHD) solvers.

 Here a small list of numerical schemes implementations: